andrewfb/Cinder-Awesomium/README.md

 Alternatively, you can download the repository as a [ZIP-file](https://github.com/paulhoux/Cinder-Awesomium/zipball/master) and manually add the files to a "cinder_master\blocks\awesomium" folder.

-To use this block with a forked GIT version of Cinder, add the Cinder-Awesomium GIT repository as a submodule:
+To use this block with a forked GIT version of Cinder, add the Cinder-Awesomium repository as a submodule:
 * Open a command window
 * Switch to the disk containing the Cinder root folder: ```d:```
 * Browse to the Cinder root folder: ```cd path\to\cinder_master```